 Students have a variety of comfort foods, some healthier than others, that help with their studies and triggers inspirational ideas to learn.
-Here we have compiled a list with the support of David Wells, our Hospitality Management Lecturer, of some of the best food and drinks to consume from a nutritional view which will then help the studying process.
+Here we have compiled a list with the support of David Wells, our Hospitality Management Lecturer, of seven of the best food and drinks to consume from a nutritional view which will then help with staying focused on studying.

 Before we get on to the list though, you need to start your day right with a good breakfast.
 For the best breakfast, include slow-release carbohydrates.
 Examples of this are whole rolled porridge oats, whole grain bread or low-sugar muesli, as they provide slow-release energy.
 Adding a protein food, such as milk, yoghurt or eggs, will keep you feeling full for longer.

 There are so many variety of nuts and they are all good for you, packed with nutrients, fats, and a tiny bit of carbs, these foods are nature’s energy packages.
 They are easy to eat and can be easy to incorporate into other healthy foods throughout the day.
 Pistachios for example, contain a good source of vitamin B6 which helps with your body’s metabolism and how it breaks down protein, fat and carbohydrates.
 They also prevent inflammation of the brain and can also lift your mood.

 Apples contain high levels of acetylcholine, increasing movement and sensory perception as well as also reducing anxiety.
 David’s research shows students who eat an apple at lunch show as much as a 7 point increase in test scores during afternoon exams.
 Get eating those apples then.
 They aren’t just there to keep the doctor away.

 Blueberries are nature’s brain packages.
 There are more antioxidants in one blueberry than in one super-packed supplement.
 These nutrients in blueberries show the ability to greatly improve memory, verbal comprehension, decision making, and numerical ability.